yousty/event_store_client/docs/linking_events.md

 results = EventStoreClient.client.link_to(stream_name_2, events)
 results.each do |result|
   if result.success? # Event was successfully linked else # event was not linked, result.failure? => true
   end
 end
 ```

 ## Handling concurrency

 When linking events to a stream you can supply a stream state or stream revision.
 Your client can use this to tell EventStoreDB what state or version you expect the stream to be in when you append.
-If the stream isn't in that state then an exception will be thrown.
+If the stream isn't in that state then an exception will be raised.

 For example if we try and link two records expecting both times that the stream doesn't exist we will get an exception on the second: